thegoddambatman/diy-dogecoin-digger/bin/README.md

 Some operating systems don't provide helpful tools like md5sum checkers, command-line downloaders, and the like.
 Those will go here as well.

-## Configuration

-The default configuration file used by the installers to get you diggin' up some Dogecoin.